 Returns List of dependencies of this toolkit.
 If this toolkit does not have any dependencies, this will be an empty list.

 Return type list(Dependency)

 Refresh the resource and update the attributes to reflect the latest status.

-'''

-class streamsx.rest_primitives.ViewItem(json_rep, rest_client)
+''' class streamsx.rest_primitives.ViewItem(json_rep, rest_client) Bases: streamsx.rest_primitives.ResourceElement '''

-'''